Howick, Ontario

 The Township of Howick is a municipality in Huron County, Ontario, Canada.
-It is located in the northeast corner of Huron County near the Bruce County border, east of Wingham.
+It is located in the northeast corner of Huron County near the Bruce County border, east of Wingham, and named after Viscount Howick.

-Its largest communities are Fordwich, Gorrie and Wroxeter.
+Its largest communities are Fordwich, Gorrie, and Wroxeter.
 Smaller hamlets include Belmore and Lakelet.
 Rural areas comprise the remainder of the township.
 The township's municipal offices, road works facility, public school, arena and library are located between Fordwich and Gorrie on Huron Road 87 (formerly Ontario Highway 87).

 History

 Although Howick Township was one of the four Huron County Townships created out of the Queen's Bush by the Wilkinson survey of 1847, the first settler did not arrive until 1851, and the next in 1853.
 The township was named after George Grey who entered Parliament in 1829 as Lord Howick, taking the name from Howick Hall, his family's estate in England.

 In 1854, the lots in the township were put up for sale, resulting in a wave of settlement.
 During a series of municipal amalgamations in Ontario through the 1990s and ending in 2001, the Township of Howick boundaries remained unchanged.
 The Township celebrated its 150th anniversary in 2006.